Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/about_error_codes/about_diagnostic_codes/miscellaneous_codes.md

 title: "Miscellaneous  codes"
 linkTitle: "Miscellaneous codes"
 weight: 370
---- The codes in this topic are listed by protocol.
+---The codes in this topic are listed by protocol.

 <span id="FPDU_Build_Error_Codes__PeSIT_"></span>

 ### FPDU Build error codes (PeSIT)

 This code specifies a build error in the received PeSIT FPDU.
-It forms the "PDU iNN"- type protocol diagnostic code.
+It forms the "PDU iNN"-type protocol diagnostic code.

 | Error code  | Description  |
 | --- | --- |